What is the Pediatric Voiding Improvement Program?

-Why did you develop the VIP center?
+Why did you develop the Voiding Improvement Program (VIP) center?

 In our experience, voiding problems are most successfully approached from a perspective that addresses the full range of potential causes – behavioral as well as medical.
 Our program was designed to meet this need.

 What age patients are referred to the VIP center?

 Most of our patients are elementary school students but we also serve younger children as well as many teenagers.